most famous diamonds

 Koh-i-Noor

-Undoubtedly the most priceless diamond in the world.
+Undoubtedly, it is the most priceless diamond in the world.
 Koh-I-Nor means Mountain of light.

 It was in front of the cross of the Queen Mary’s crown.